-As with all online platforms, selling products on Amazon means you have to follow specific guidelines.
+Amazon requires vendors to follow specific guidelines to sell their products on its platform.
 You need to ensure Amazon-compliant packaging, labels, and dunnage if you want your products to reach Amazon’s fulfillment centers.

-One of the big challenges for eCommerce sellers are finding the best materials and methods to prep their items for different fulfillment networks.
-They need to deliver to a wide customer base across (ideally) multiple sales channels, and all without breaking the bank or compromising their brand.
+One of the big challenges for eCommerce sellers is finding the best materials and methods to prep their items for different fulfillment networks.
+They need to deliver to a wide customer base across (ideally) multiple sales channels without breaking the bank or compromising their brand.

-Business owners who sign up for Fulfillment by Amazon (FBA) can benefit from Amazon’s warehousing, shipping, and customer service set-up.
+Business owners who sign up for Fulfillment by Amazon (FBA) can benefit from Amazon’s warehousing, shipping, and customer service setup.
 Sellers pack and ship their inventory to an Amazon fulfillment center.
-Amazon handles picking it up, packing, and the transportation of the merchandise, together with providing customer service to the customer.
+Amazon handles the pickup, packing, and transportation of merchandise, along with providing customer service.

-There’s no minimum on the amount of units sellers can ship through Amazon FBA.
-Sellers pay as they are going, and are charged just for the orders that Amazon fulfills (as well as a fee for storage space).
-Leaving the order fulfillment and shipping processes to Amazon frees up a lot of time and resources for little businesses to focus on marketing and selling their products.
+Amazon FBA does not require a minimum on the amount of units sellers can ship through them.
+Sellers pay as they go, and are charged just for the orders that Amazon fulfills (as well as a fee for storage space).
+Leaving the order fulfillment and shipping processes to Amazon frees up a lot of time and resources for smaller businesses to focus on marketing and selling their products.

 Selling on Amazon is a must for eCommerce merchants.
-The biggest advantage for sellers who ship products through FBA is that they benefit from Amazon’s infrastructure.
-It makes products available for Prime shipping and broadens its access to customers throughout the United States, Canada, and Mexico.
-All orders are often managed through an easy-to-use online interface for smooth communication.
+Sellers who ship products through FBA enjoy the benefits of Amazon’s infrastructure.
+It makes products available for Prime shipping and broadens access to customers throughout the United States, Canada, and Mexico.
+Also, orders are managed through an easy-to-use online interface for clear communication.

 How to package items for Amazon FBA

-Doing business through FBA means that vendors must suit Amazon’s packaging standards.
+Doing business through FBA means vendors must meet Amazon’s packaging standards.
 Sellers should use the right shipping and labeling supplies before directing their products to the fulfillment centers.

-- Your labels must be clearly legible so that warehouse workers can easily segregate products.
+- Your labels must be clearly legible so warehouse workers can easily segregate products.

-- Items sold as a set like books, shampoos, conditioners, and toys have to be marked intrinsically on their packaging with a label that reads “Sold as Set” or “Do Not Separate.”
+- Items sold as a set like books, shampoos, conditioners, and toys have to be marked explicitly on their packaging with a label that reads “Sold as Set” or “Do Not Separate.”

 - Sellers must also label any perishable items with the expiration date on the packaging.